 The technical use of adsorption processes reached increasing importance during the last decades.
 The applications are widely diversified, ranging from biogas processing to medical technology or gas storage.
 The manometric method is a well established technique to measure adsorption isotherms.
 Major advantages of manometric instruments are short measurement times and a high grade of automation.
-October 2016: Relase of our manometric instrument in an new compact design!
+In October 2016 we released our manometric instrument in an new compact design!

-Best possible measurement accuracy is ensured by using high quality pressure and temperature sensors.
+The best possible measurement accuracy is ensured by using high quality pressure and temperature sensors.
 A user-friendly software interface allows the programming of all measurement parameter.
-In addition, online data is used for integrated calculation of measurement results (e.g. sorbed gas amount).
+In addition, online data is used for the integrated calculation of measurement results (e.g. sorbed gas amount).

-In course of manometric adsorption measurement, a dosing volume with calibrated size is pressurized with sorptive gas.
-After detection of pressure and temperature values the gas is expanded into a sample volume, including sample material.
+During the manometric adsorption measurement, a dosing volume with calibrated size is pressurized with sorptive gas.
+After detection of pressure and temperature values the gas is expanded into a sample volume, including the sample material.
 The resulting pressure decrease is based on volume increase and sorption effects.
 The sorbed gas amount can be calculated using a gas mass balancing.

 Based on the commonly used manometric method the RuboLab MPA uses an improved measurement method which allows the simultaneous measurement of several sample materials.
 Thereby the sample volume is equipped with additional pressure and temperature sensors.
 After expanding the sorptive gas into the sample volume, the sample volume will be separated when the pressure signals of both sensors are equal.
 Consequently the sorption based pressure decrease is mainly detected by the sensor placed in sample volume.
 In this way, the dosing volume is free to be used for another sample.